 Take NaKu or leave it!

-Biodegradable instead of microplastics
+Biodegradable instead of permanent microplastics

 What is microplastic and where does it come from?